-Inform the children that paying attention to their breathing is an important way to focus their mind and increase their attention and concentration.
-Here are four simple ideas for practicing mindful breathing with children.
+Inform the students that paying attention to their breathing is an important way to focus their mind and increase their attention and concentration.
+Here are four simple ideas for practicing mindful breathing with students in the middle grades.
 They can be practiced as a single lesson here, or may be integrated regularly into the school day.